invant/audio-reactive-led-strip/README.md

 Pyaudio package may fail so you can download the pyaudio directly to path C:\Users\YOUR_COMP\AppData\Local\Programs\Python\Python37-32 and open cmd there and run
 >> pip install PyAudio-0.2.11-cp36-cp36m-win_amd64.whl

-Ensure all dependencies are installed by running the following command
->> pip list
- This should return like this
+Ensure all dependencies are installed by running >> pip list This should return like this numpy (1.18.4) pip (9.0.1)
-numpy (1.18.4)
-pip (9.0.1)
 PyAudio (0.2.11)